Payments Access, Choice, and Governance

 When autocomplete results are available use up and down arrows to review and enter to select.

 The Payments industry is constantly changing and presenting new opportunities.
 ICBA continues to support a payment system that provides consumer access and choice to regulated institutions, thus maintaining the secure independent financial systems which are America’s economic strength.

 Access to the payment systems should be limited to regulated institutions.
 The proliferation of non-bank financial technology (“fintech”) companies that are providing banking services but sit outside the regulatory perimeter has created an unfair advantage for fintechs, while adding risk to the financial system.
 Fintechs are not subject to the same safety and soundness oversight as banks.
 No institution should be provided a competitive advantage through policy preferences.
 All regulated institutions should have a level playing field, and regulations should align with risk.

 Community bank payments systems access must not be limited through the imposition of anti-competitive and discriminatory pricing or policies, membership requirements, operating rules, or technological barriers.
-Market power and the shifting digital economy should not be used to force changes that would materially or adversely impact the competitive nature of our nation’s payments system.
+Competition ensures equitable access, provides options for community banks, and fosters systemic resiliency for the settlement of payments.

 Community banks are highly dependent on their core banking platforms and other solution providers for technology and other digital tools.
-Standards implementation by different market participants should reflect industry progression, and not leave community banks at a disadvantage from any asymmetry of capabilities and resources.
+Standards implementation by different market participants should reflect industry progression and not leave community banks at a disadvantage from any asymmetry of capabilities and resources.